Erbil: IDPs

-In wake of the war against the Islamic State, millions of Iraq's Internally displaced people (IDPs) fled into the KRG to find protection.
-At one point the city housed 10.7% of the 1.1 million IDPs and 200,000 refugees (mainly from Syria).
-However after 2016, the number of IDPs began to decline and now hovers around slightly over 230,000.
+In wake of the war against the Islamic State, millions of Iraq's Internally displaced people (IDPs) fled into the Kurdish region to find protection.
+At one point the city housed about 118,000 IDPs and 200,000 other refugees (mainly from Syria).
+However, after 2016 the numbers began to decline and the total now hovers around 230,000.

 Economy

 Agriculture has been a significant economic sector in Erbil in the past.
-Today, through its architectural heritage, ancient sites, traditional bazaars, historical mosques, and modern cultural centers, tourism forms a major part of Erbil’s economy, besides its big oil and gas industry.
-In recent years, foreign and domestic investments in infrastructure, hotels, and entertainment facilities have further strengthened Erbil’s position as a growing tourist destination in the Kurdistan Region and Iraq.
+Today, through its architectural heritage, ancient sites, traditional bazaars, historical mosques, and modern cultural centers, tourism forms a major part of Erbil's economy, besides its big oil and gas industry.
+In recent years, foreign and domestic investments in infrastructure, hotels, and entertainment facilities have further strengthened Erbil's position as a growing tourist destination in the Kurdistan Region and Iraq.

 Erbil 2050 Master Plan

 Between 2007 and 2009, the General Directorate of Urban Planning (GDUP) in the Ministry of Municipalities and Tourism (MoMT) developed the Erbil Master Plan.
 Over the years, investments from Turkey and the Gulf countries led to accelerated urban sprawl and an unexpected population increase, which made the original plan unsustainable.
-To address this, the GDUP partnered with the Japan International Cooperation Agency (JICA) to develop a new approach with a planning horizon extending to 2050.
+To address this, the GDUP partnered with the Japan International Cooperation Agency to develop a new approach with a planning horizon extending to 2050.
 JICA delivered its final proposal for the updated plan in October 2024.

 Green Belt Project

 The Erbil Green Belt Project (Note: Also known as Orbital Green Belt Project or Green Belt of Erbil) is a large-scale macro-engineering project, launched in October 2025, designed to encircle the city with a protective green zone composed of trees and other vegetation.
-The project aims to combat deforestation, mitigate climate change and its impacts, improve the urban environment, and enhance residents’ quality of life, while also providing employment opportunities and economic stimulus.
+The project aims to combat deforestation, mitigate climate change and its impacts, improve the urban environment, and enhance residents' quality of life, while also providing employment opportunities and economic stimulus.

-The KRG's initiative comes amid broader regional trends, as many Middle Eastern nations embark on large-scale environmental projects.
-Saudi Arabia’s Middle East Green Initiative aims to plant 50 billion trees across the region, while the United Arab Emirates has committed to reaching net-zero carbon emissions by 2050.
-The KRG's efforts signal an unusually ambitious program within Iraq, as the Federal government in Baghdad has often struggled to advance nationwide afforestation and climate projects.
-The project is part of the broader Erbil Master Plan, which aims to guide the development and reorganization of Erbil city until 2050 in cooperation with the Japan International Cooperation Agency (JICA).
+The Kurdish region initiative comes amid broader regional trends, as many Middle Eastern nations embark on large-scale environmental projects.
+Saudi Arabia's Middle East Green Initiative aims to plant 50 billion trees across the region, while the United Arab Emirates has committed to reaching net-zero carbon emissions by 2050.
+The Kurdish region efforts signal an unusually ambitious program within Iraq, as the Federal government in Baghdad has often struggled to advance nationwide afforestation and climate projects.
+The project is part of the broader Erbil Master Plan, which aims to guide the development and reorganization of Erbil city until 2050 in cooperation with the Japan International Cooperation Agency.

-The project was officially inaugurated on 30 October 2025 by KRG Prime Minister Masrour Barzani.
+The project was officially inaugurated on 30 October 2025 by Kurdish Regional Government (KRG) Prime Minister Masrour Barzani.